-Men tend to get turned on with lavender, caramel, butter, orange, licorice, baking spice, vanilla-like aromas.
+Men tend to get turned by with lavender, caramel, butter, orange, licorice, baking spice, and vanilla-like aromas.

 Your Smell Memory Unconsciously Conditions You

 Smell memories, or olfactory memories, are some of the strongest and longest lasting memories we have.
 You’ve probably experienced explicit olfactory memories in which certain aromas bring back specific memories from the past.
-However, you might not know that there are also implicit olfactory memories that are unconscious memories that prime or condition us to behave a certain way.
+However, you might not know that there are also implicit olfactory memories that are unconscious, priming or conditioning us to behave in a certain way.

 Thus, if you’ve had really wild nights in the past with a particular sparkling rosé wine, it’s quite possible that you’ve unconsciously conditioned yourself to become aroused with the wine’s aromas.
 Of course, to build these aroma memories, you need to start taking the time to really sniff your wines.